 What motivates you?

-I have two canine children.
+I’m married with a house with a big garden and two canine children.
 They are rescue Yorkies, both of them.
-I’m married and I have a house with a big garden.
 The things I like to do, coincidentally enough, are really project-based at home.
-I love doing genealogy, which is like one big project over and over again because you keep finding more information.
-I like gardens, which are technically a project that you do every year.
+I love doing genealogy, which is like one big project because you keep finding more information for each family line to expand your scope.
+I like my gardens, which are technically a project that you do every year.

 What excites you about teaching the next generation at USC Bovard College?